-When you take a food tour in Nashville, be ready for a flavor overload!
+When you take a food tour in Nashville, prepare for a flavor overload!

 We are talking about trying food like hot chicken, southern bar-b-que, and other local specialties.

-A Nashville food tour is a great way to be introduced to the local food scene and to meet some fun, food-loving people as well!
+A Nashville food tour is a great way to be introduced to the local food scene and meet some fun, food-loving people!